 - A jacket with a hood.
 If without a hood, then bring along your beanie/bonnet, thick socks and a scarf for the wind

 - A flashlight.
-There's no electricity and the houses are distant from the peak
+There's no electricity, and the houses are distant from the peak

 - Cooking and eating utensils

 - Optional: gummy bears!
 Ahahaa.
-It’s a great sweet candy when you're chatting in a circle and maybe pairs well with liquor too
+It’s a great sweet candy when you're chatting in a circle, and maybe pairs well with liquor too.

 Now that I think about it, I miss that earring.
-I lost it during in one of my trips and totally forgot where and when it happened.
+I lost it during one of my trips and totally forgot where and when it happened.
 I might buy another one — this time to remind me of my unforgettable Osmeña Peak trekking.

 The pink house was a great sign as it meant food and shelter for us.
 A light meal is recommended for trekking down to Kawasan Falls.
-We bought bread to pair it with our century tuna and corned beef, and other canned goods.
+We bought bread to pair it with our century tuna, corned beef, and other canned goods.
 Coke, Sprite or energy drinks were also available in the store.
 You'll need the glucose to pump your nerves for the trek.

 Next on the list is a clean "CR," also known as comfort room/bathroom/washroom.
 You can try to politely ask the store owners if they'll allow you to use their bathrooms.
 Good thing our expert mountaineer friend knew this place.
 It's better to unload all waste before you hit the road.
 While waiting for the guys to finish up, we lined up our bags for fun.
 The one with the smallest bag would bring all the heavy supplies.